 Hotels in Europe

-Our tips for Finding the Best Hotels at the Best Prices can help you find one that is right for your trip to Europe.
+Our tips for Finding Great Hotels at the Best Price can help you choose one that is right for your trip to Europe.

 European Hostels

 Most hostels now offer a wide choice of room types.
-Guests can choose to stay in bunkbed dorm rooms, a private room with a shared bathroom or a private room with ensuite bathroom.
+Guests can choose to stay in bunkbed dorm rooms, a private room with a shared bathroom or a hotel-style room with ensuite.

 Airbnb in Europe

-On shorter stops – when we are staying for 3 days or less – Airbnb is not always the best choice.
+On shorter stops – 3 days or less – Airbnb is not always the best choice.
 Not only can the fees dramatically increase the price-per-night, but the extra amenities are unnecessary and getting an early check-in is unlikely.

 International Housesitting